10 Mar Don’t let your CRM system become “shelf-ware”

-Typically the design and implementation concentrates on what the customer says they want to do.
-The system is built using the various functionality available to ensure it “does the job”.
+Typically the design and implementation concentrate on what the customer says they want to do.
+The system is built using the various functions available to ensure it “does the job”.
 It is then tested to ensure it is reliable and does everything correctly.

 However, all too often, the users are not involved, so the system is accepted and released to the users without considering the impact on their daily working pattern.
 Does the new CRM enhance or inhibit their work?
 More time should be spent looking at the overall experience, not just if it does the job.

 When using Dynamics 365 to replace an earlier system, too much focus is often placed on replacing the old system with like for like functionality with a new interface, and maybe a few new bits added in.
 Dynamics 365 offers so much more – and this is the ideal time to fully re-vamp existing systems and exploit Dynamics 365 to the full.